-"Team shared goals and responsibilities and allowing them to do their job while you check-in if they require support" as being "most helpful".
+"Team shared goals and responsibilities and allowing them to do their job while you check-in if they require support" as being "most helpful"

-A VUCA environment is continuously changing, and the staff needs to be equipped with vital skills, as postulated by Moore (2015) and Palmer (2020).
-Having leaders and staff with the right skills, experiences, knowledge and training are critical for surviving in a volatile environment (Kok & van den Heuvel, 2019).
+A VUCA environment is continuously changing, and the staffs need to be equipped with vital skills, as postulated by Moore (2015) and Palmer (2020).
+Having leaders and staff with the right skills, experiences, knowledge and training are critical for surviving in a volatile environment (LDC, 2016; Volini et al., 2019; Kok & van den Heuvel, 2019).
 Managers must learn and relearn and encourage continuous learning and create an enabling environment that allows learning to occur.
-These points were echoed by Respondent 2;
+These points were echoed by Respondent 2:

-"Encourage up-skilling and development of my staff to equip them with skills necessary to weather unpredictable times".
+"Encourage up skilling and development of my staff to equip them with skills necessary to weather unpredictable times."